 Much of Dr. Lipman’s research is focused on the evaluation of programs in the community.
 The challenge of these effectiveness studies is that researchers must ensure methodologic and scientific rigor and complete the study in a real-world environment, in contrast to studies done where many/most study parameters can be controlled.

-Currently Dr. Lipman is evaluating the impact of participation in The Big Brothers Big Sisters (BBBS) Adult Mentoring Program (supported by CIHR) to determine for whom and under what conditions community match programs achieve the greatest benefits.
-The study involves children and parents from 20 agencies across Canada, and will examine how long match relationships must last, the optimal amount of weekly contact, types of shared activities, and styles of mentoring most conducive to positive change as well as the Agency practices/procedures that contribute to successful matches.
+Dr. Lipman and colleagues have completed an evaluation of the impact of participation in The Big Brothers Big Sisters (BBBS) Adult Mentoring Program (supported by CIHR) to determine for whom and under what conditions community match programs achieve the greatest benefits.
+The study involves children and parents from 20 agencies across Canada, and examines how long match relationships must last, the optimal amount of weekly contact, types of shared activities, and styles of mentoring most conducive to positive change as well as the Agency practices/procedures that contribute to successful matches.

-Dr. Lipman is also interested in evaluating web-based delivery of support/education groups to women in remote areas, and increasing knowledge about the prevalence of mental health problems and health service utilization among teen mothers.
+Dr. Lipman has evaluated web-based delivery of support/education groups to women in remote areas, and completed a study of young mothers to increase the knowledge about the prevalence of mental health problems and health service utilization among teen mothers.

 - Young Mothers Health Study – This study examines mental health and service use in new, young mothers in Hamilton, Ontario.